Harshh1206/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection
+# # Credit Card Fraud Detection

 This repository contains a machine learning project to detect fraudulent credit card transactions using various data science techniques.
-The project utilizes a real-world dataset and applies preprocessing, balancing, and classification to identify fraudulent cases.
+The project utilizes a real-world dataset and applies preprocessing, modeling, and evaluation to predict fraudulent activity.

 ## Dataset